semgrep/semgrep-docs/docs/release-notes/november-2024.md

 ### Added

-- **C**: Semgrep Pro Engine now handles duplicate function names properly.
+- **C**: Semgrep cross-file analysis now handles duplicate function names properly.
 When Semgrep finds duplicate functions, it assumes that any of them could be called.
 For example, if the function `foo` is defined in two files, Semgrep reports taint errors for both instances:
     ```c
     // "a/test.h"
     void foo(int x) {